holepunchto/pear-docs/making-a-pear-app-1.md

 ## Next

-That is it for the first version of your chat app.
+That is it for the first version of the chat app.
+Users can create and join rooms, and send messages to each other.

-Next up we want to add a list of chat rooms, and how you peers can share and persist that list.
+In the next part, let's add a nickname to all users, and the ability for them to change it.

 [Go to next tutorial](/making-a-pear-app-2.md)